JTspectre/TLD-VanillaItemRecipes/README.md

 Recipes for vanilla items in The Long Dark.
-I try to keep them realistic.
-There are a few "helper" blueprints like `StoneMultiplier.json`.
+There are a few "helper" blueprints.
 If you are looking for "god" blueprints, look elsewhere.

 ## Installation